ve3wwg/avr/attiny13/adc/README.md

     signal to the main program that a new conversion result is available.
 The main program then only has to check the SRAM flag and display the saved ADC value when the flag is set.

+Example 4:

+    Example 4 builds further on example 3, by using Timer/Counter0 to trigger the interrupt driven ADC.
+Timer 0 is configured to interrupt in CTC mode, interrupting when Output Compare Count A matches.
+While the Timer 0 ISR is not used, it is coded as an example.
+Timer 0 Output Compare A simultaneously starts the ADC peripheral, resulting in precise interval measurements, which are displayed on the LEDs in the main loop.